wtianzi/pytorchflaskserver/README.md

 # About ML.net and .ONNX format
 ML.NET package enables the training and inference in c#.
 But currently, the ML.NET doesn't support 3D convTrans, which we need for this model, so we can't use the ML.NET.

-If you have a 1D or 2D model, we can use the setup below:
+If you have a 1D or 2D model, try the ML.NET NuGet Packages, use the detect object model.
+Makesure you change the class.